Northampton, Massachusetts: Partition

 Northampton was part of the Equivalent Lands compromise.
 Its territory was enlarged beyond the original settlement, but later portions would be carved up into separate cities, towns, and municipalities.
 Southampton, for example, was incorporated in 1775 and included parts of the territories of modern Montgomery (incorporated in 1780) and Easthampton.
 Westhampton was incorporated in 1778 and Easthampton in 1809.
 A hamlet of Northampton, called Smith's Ferry, became separated from the rest of the city with the drawing of boundaries for Easthampton.
-Because the village was separated by Mount Tom, the shortest path to from the downtown to this area was a road near the Connecticut River oxbow, which was frequently subject to flooding.
+Because the village was separated by Mount Tom, the shortest path to and from the downtown to this area was a road near the Connecticut River oxbow, which was frequently subject to flooding.
 This led to many services such as fire and police being provided by the city of Holyoke rather than Northampton's own municipal departments, and after a number of negotiations between the two cities, Smith's Ferry was ceded to Holyoke in 1909 for a sum of $62,000.